porsche-design-system/porsche-design-system/packages/components/src/components/content/panel/panel.examples.md

 ---

 ## Slotted heading
 Sometimes it's useful to be able to render markup for `heading`.
-Therefore a named slot can be used.
+Therefore, a named slot can be used.
 Make sure **not** to define the corresponding property on the host element when a named slot is used (because a property definition is preferred over a named slot).

 Please **refrain** from using any other than text content as slotted markup.